Dr. Sandeep Jain

 Furthermore, because the very back of the mouth is difficult to clean effectively, wisdom teeth are more prone to decay and gum infection.
 If extraction is required—especially for lower wisdom teeth—our oral surgeons can perform the procedure based on your specific needs.

-The cost of wisdom tooth removal in Hong Kong is not a one-size-fits-all fee, as it depends on the complexity of the extraction, the position of the tooth, and your individual anatomical factors.
-Since each wisdom tooth case is unique, the procedure and its associated cost are tailored to your specific clinical situation.
+In Hong Kong, the cost of wisdom teeth removal is not a standard flat fee.
+The pricing varies based on the complexity of the extraction, the tooth’s position, and your individual dental and bone structure.
+Since every wisdom tooth grows differently, the treatment approach and its associated costs are tailored to your specific clinical condition.

 Examination: The dentist will assess your mouth and take a panoramic X-ray to evaluate the position and condition of the wisdom teeth.